-Blanchette | Soho Restaurant
+Blanchette | French Family Dining in Soho

 Generally, you should approach French food with caution.

-It might be poisson.
+It could be poisson.

 That is, unless, you’re eating it at an establishment like the impeccably turned out Blanchette.
-Tucked down a Soho side street, it’s a cosy, rustic French bistro with Art Nouveau tiled walls and exposed brickwork, Bentwood bar stools, and shabby chic cabinets lifted straight out of a Provençal farmhouse, all adorned with artfully chaotic arrangements of wildflowers.
+Tucked down a Soho side street, it’s a cosy, rustic French bistro with Art Nouveau tiled walls and exposed brickwork, Bentwood bar stools, and shabby chic cabinets lifted straight out of a Provençal farmhouse, all set off with artfully chaotic arrangements of wildflowers.

 Blanchette | 9 D’Arblay Street, W1F 8DR